CesiumGS/3d-tiles/Styling/README.md

 isExactClass(name : String) : Boolean
 ```

-Returns `true` is the feature's class is called `name`, otherwise `false`.
-The style below will color all doors, but not features that are children of doors (like doorknobs).
+Returns `true` is the feature's class is equal to `name`, otherwise `false`.

+For example, the following style will color all doors, but not features that are children of doors (like doorknobs).

 ```json
 "color" : {